AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/50-tiling.md

 Given \autoref{eq:n-tiles-general}, the capacity of a tiling with $r \approx 1$ and height $h$ is in $O(c^j \cdot (v-1)^h)$.
 For the $O(n)$ claim in \autoref{eq:simplex-tiling-complexity} to hold, we need $O(n) < O(c^j \cdot (v-1)^h)$.
 This matches what we said earlier.

-\todo{this bit}
+\todo{
+    finish this bit if it'll ever be used.
+    (might just cut it)
+}

 %% END ### DRAFT

 %% BEGIN ### RELEASE

+### Tiling Security

+\label{sec:tiling-security}

 How can it be possible for a network of blockchains to have $O(n)$ capacity, and $O(n)$ security, without breaking $O(c)$ constrains on full nodes?
 It is because of a \emph{new asymmetry} between \emph{capacity} and \emph{security}.

-### Tiling Security

-\label{sec:tiling-security}

 #### A New Asymmetry Between Capacity and Security

 \label{sec:tiling-sec-cap-asymmetry}

 If there is a \emph{symmetry} between capacity and security, that means they're \emph{coupled} somehow; i.e., a change in one results in a change to the other.
-In this case, they're inversely related -- this is essentially a restatement of Buterin's trilemma!
+In this case, they're inversely related -- so the claim of \emph{\textbf{symmetry}} is essentially a restatement of Buterin's trilemma!
-In traditional blockchain designs that have a maximum block size, the tradeoffs described in \autoref{sec:core-conflict} are describing the symmetry: increasing capacity negatively effects security, and vice versa.
+In traditional blockchain designs that have a maximum block size, the tradeoffs described in \autoref{sec:core-conflict} are describing\footnote{
+    When considering a traditional blockchain, the tradeoffs are discrete and granular.
+    In this case (simplex tiling), the tradeoffs could have a much finer resolution.
+    Let's investigate.
+} the symmetry: increasing capacity means decreasing security, and vice versa.

-To claim that the trilemma is broken is to claim that this symmetry has been broken.
+To claim that \emph{the conflict of the trilemma} is broken is to claim that \emph{this symmetry} is broken.

 Traditional PoW already provides for practically unbounded security.
 Currently\footnote{
     Bitcoin block 709793 has difficulty 22,674,148,233,453.11, corresponding to an expected $\sim 2^{76.366}$ hashes per block.
 }, Bitcoin blocks require a $\sim 76.4$ zero-bit prefix (which is the proof of work).
-So, for half of a Bitcoin PoW hash to be half-zeros (i.e., have a 128 zero-bit prefix), $\sim 51.6$ doublings in hash-rate need to happen.
+So, for the first half of a Bitcoin PoW hash to be zeros (i.e., have a 128 zero-bit prefix), $\sim 51.6$ \textbf{additional} doublings in Bitcoin's hash-rate need to happen.
 To date, only $\sim 44.4$ such doublings have occurred; i.e., current blocks require $\sim 2^{44.4}\times$ as many hashes as early Bitcoin blocks required.
-Clearly, PoW has excess capacity in the potential security it provides.
+Clearly, PoW has excess capacity in its ability to provide security.
 However, traditional PoW networks don't scale horizontally.

 With regards to $\UTinf{}$, let's take stock.